Barnet Customer Segments

 These are households of minimal income, formerly blue collar, settled elderly couples or widowed singles who own small, low-value properties or live in residential homes.
 They are aged 65 and over and their income is often below £20,000.
-A rather high proportion report poor health (5.56%), placing them in the medium high group of least healthy Barnet segments.
+A rather high proportion report poor health (5.56%), placing them in the medium high group of the least healthy Barnet segments.
 They are likely to have health problems and spend most of their time in their home.

 Financially Restricted Single Parents (5%)

 These residents are financially restricted, white collar, part-timers or home makers, government supported single parents of all ages.
 They are living in council homes or renting low value properties, and usually have an income of under £30,000.
-With 5.14% reporting poor health, these residents are in the medium high group of least healthy Barnet segments.
+With 5.14% reporting poor health, these residents are in the medium high group of the least healthy Barnet segments.

 Secure older people (4%)